Markhtus/GasStationSystem/readme.md

 # C Fuel Station System ⛽

 A basic console program in C that simulates a fuel station's operations.
+This project was developed for the Programming Fundamentals course during the second semester.

 ---